Today I'm delighted to feature a guest post by Gloria Spagnoli of Speakita.com about how to master Italian listening comprehension.

 Another challenge people face when trying to understand Italians is detecting double consonants.
 They are pretty unique, but they’re actually quite easy to detect and pronounce.
 All you need to do is mark the consonant and make it sound stronger.
 Like in these examples.

-Bonus Italian Listening Comprehension Tip
+Bonus Italian Listening Comprehension Exercise

 All the tips that we saw before can really help you improve your listening and start to understand Italian conversations.